Bilby (film): Larrikins

-In June 2013, it was announced that Tim Minchin would compose the music and score for Larrikins, which was based on an original concept from screenwriter Harry Cripps.
-The film followed a desert-dwelling bilby named Perry who leaves his home under a rock to go on a road trip with a music band in Australia.
-In June 2016, it was announced that Minchin and Chris Miller were to direct the film while Margot Robbie, Hugh Jackman, Naomi Watts, Rose Byrne, Ben Mendelsohn, Jacki Weaver, Josh Lawson, Damon Herriman, and Ewen Leslie were announced to voice characters.
+By June 2013, Tim Minchin was attached to compose the music and score for Larrikins, which was based on an original concept from screenwriter Harry Cripps.
+The film followed a timid bilby named Perry who leaves his home under a rock to go on a road trip with a music band in the Outback.
+Three years later, Minchin and Chris Miller were attached to direct the film while Margot Robbie, Hugh Jackman, Naomi Watts, Rose Byrne, Ben Mendelsohn, Jacki Weaver, Josh Lawson, Damon Herriman, and Ewen Leslie were to voice characters.
 The film was slated to be released on February 16, 2018.
-Illustrator Peter de Sève was one of the first artists brought onboard the film and helped design several characters.
-In March 2017, Minchin announced on his personal blog that the project had been cancelled.
+Illustrator Peter de Sève was one of the first artists brought on board the film and helped design several characters.
+In 2017, Minchin revealed on his personal blog that the project had been cancelled.
 Minchin wrote on his blog:

+Minchin spoke more about the film's cancellation on Richard Herring's Leicester Square Theatre Podcast in March 2020, saying how the film was 75% completed with 110 people working on the film, with songs completed.
+Hans Zimmer was also composing the score.
+After DreamWorks Animation was bought by Comcast subsidiary NBCUniversal (owners of Universal Pictures) in 2016, the film was cancelled and written off for the acquisition expenses, at the expense of DreamWorks.
+Illumination's Chris Meledandri was also consulted by Universal executives before the cancellation.
+He also explained how he tried to shop it to other studios, with Netflix and Animal Logic wanting to buy it, but the film's price tag was exorbitant, making it non-viable for other studios to acquire it.
+Overall, the film cost $90 million.

 Resurrection

 The film was brought back as a short, as part of the studio's newly announced shorts program.
-Bilbys three directors had worked together on the Larrikins animation team; Perifel served as head of character animation, Topaz as a lead animator, and Sans as a character supervisor.Bilby proved to be a testing ground for various new animation software, including Moonray, a light rendering engine that was used on DreamWorks' feature films beginning with How to Train Your Dragon: The Hidden World.
+Bilbys three directors had worked together on the Larrikins animation team; Perifel served as head of character animation, Topaz as a lead animator, and Sans as a character supervisor.Bilby proved to be a testing ground for various new animation software, including MoonRay, a light rendering engine that was used on DreamWorks' feature films beginning with How to Train Your Dragon: The Hidden World.